rodhilton/resume/out/resume_public.md

     * Developed high-availability RESTful middleware service layer used across multiple customer-facing applications to simplify connectivity and business logic across dozens of heterogenous backend services; augmented with caching, circuit breakers, monitoring, and administrative dashboard, handling over 1,000 requests/sec at peak load.

-    * Created generalized error-handling and reporting tools to aid in servicedesk ticket diagnosis and resolution, reducing customer calls by 50% over 6 months.
+    * Created generalized error-handling and reporting tools to aid in servicedesk ticket diagnosis and resolution, reducing customer calls by 50% over 6 months, saving an estimated $4m/year.

     * Developed new streamlined registration application for creating unified customer identities, increased conversion rate from 40% to 85%, new users over 250k/mo;

-    * Implemented automated self-care tools addressing largest generators of customer support calls, saving an estimated $4m/year.

     * Designed and implemented successful team branching strategy and release process.
 Created numerous process support tools including detailed release notes generation script used by Product Owners and Scrummasters, saving hours of manual work per week.